sh1zen/castbox/README.md

-# 📦 Rust Concurrent Primitives: Runtime-Typed Smart Pointers & Lock-Free Data Structures.
+# 📦 Blazingly fast concurrent Data Structures.

-- 🔐 Thread-safe with spin-lock with backoff on kernel-level mutexes
+- 🪪 Thread-safe with spin-lock backoff and kernel-level mutexes
 - ⚡ Optimized for high-concurrency workloads
-- 💾 Safe memory management via reference counting and internal cloning
+- 💾 Safe memory management via reference counting to optimize cloning
+- 🔐 Internal mutability, just use &self

 ---

-## ✨ AtomicVec — Lock-Free Atomic Vector
+## ✨ AtomicVec

 **AtomicVec** is a lock-free, thread-safe vector in Rust designed for high-concurrency environments.
 It supports atomic push and pop operations with minimal blocking, maintaining safe memory management through ManuallyDrop and reference counting.

 - 🧠 Suitable for implementing queues, stacks, and other dynamic collections

-## ✨ AtomicHashMap — Lock-Free Concurrent Hash Map
+## ✨ AtomicHashMap

 **AtomicHashMap** is a thread-safe, concurrent hash map in Rust that supports high-performance insertion, retrieval, and removal of key-value pairs.
 It uses fine-grained atomic operations combined with internal mutexes to manage contention efficiently.

-- 🧠 Ideal for shared caches, state maps, and runtime-managed data
+- 🧠 Ideal for Shared caches, state maps, and runtime-managed data

-## ✨ AtomicChain — Lock-Free Concurrent Multi value Hash Map
+## ✨ AtomicChain — Multi value Hash Map

 **AtomicChain** is a high-performance, thread-safe key-value store implemented in Rust.
 It is designed for concurrent access without blocking, using fine-grained atomic operations and internal mutexes to manage contention.